Dobsonian telescope

 A Dobsonian telescope is an altazimuth-mounted Newtonian telescope design popularized by John Dobson in 1965 and credited with vastly increasing the size of telescopes available to amateur astronomers.
 Dobson's telescopes featured a simplified mechanical design that was easy to manufacture from readily available components to create a large, portable, low-cost telescope.
 The design is optimized for observing faint deep-sky objects such as nebulae and galaxies.
-This type of observation requires a large objective diameter (i.e. light-gathering power) of relatively short focal length and portability for travel to less light-polluted locations.
+This type of observation requires a large objective diameter (i.e., light-gathering power) of relatively short focal length and portability for travel to less light-polluted locations.

 Dobsonians are intended to be what is commonly called a "light bucket".
 (Note: A light bucket is a telescope with a large aperture, used mainly for visual observing.)
 Operating at low magnification, the design therefore omits features found in other amateur telescopes such as equatorial tracking.
-Dobsonians are popular in the amateur telescope making community, where the design was pioneered and continues to evolve.
+Dobsonians are popular in the amateur telescope making community, wherein the design was pioneered and continues to evolve.
 A number of commercial telescope makers also sell telescopes based on this design.
 The term Dobsonian is currently used for a range of large-aperture Newtonian reflectors that use some of the basic Dobsonian design characteristics, regardless of the materials from which they are constructed.